 Comprehensive income (loss) generally represents all changes in shareholders' equity except those resulting from investments or contributions by shareholders.
-Unrealized gains and losses on foreign currency translation adjustments are included in the Company's components of comprehensive income (loss), which are excluded from net income (loss).
-In fiscal 2021 the Company recognized a gain of \$2,401,000 related to the completed liquidation of ATS-Japan, a majority owned subsidiary, which is deducted from net income (loss) when calculating comprehensive income (loss).
-Refer to Note 16, "Dissolution of Aehr Test Systems Japan," for a further discussion of the transaction.
+Unrealized gains and losses from available-for-sale securities and on foreign currency translation adjustments are included in the Company's components of comprehensive income (loss), which are excluded from net income (loss).
+In fiscal 2021, the Company recognized a gain of \$2,401,000 related to the completed liquidation of ATS-Japan, a majority owned subsidiary, which is deducted from net income (loss) when calculating comprehensive income (loss).
+Refer to Note 18, "Dissolution of Aehr Test Systems Japan," for a further discussion of the transaction.
 Comprehensive income (loss) is included in the statements of comprehensive income (loss).